 The obesity epidemic within the U.S. is both shocking and concerning.
-Obesity is linked to conditions such as type II diabetes mellitus (T2DM), heart disease, stroke, and cancer.
+Obesity is linked to conditions such as type 2 diabetes mellitus (T2DM), heart disease, stroke, and cancer.
 These conditions represent chronic and potentially debilitating diseases with a high morbidity and mortality burden.
 Likewise, obesity is one of the most common causes of preventable and premature death.
-In fact, the American Medical Association (AMA) declared obesity as a chronic disease in 2013.
-This designation only further emphasizes its complexity, as obesity is caused by multi-factorial involvement of genetics, environment, and lifestyle.
+The American Medical Association (AMA) declared obesity as a chronic disease in 2013.
+This designation only further emphasizes its complexity, as obesity is caused by the multi-factorial involvement of genetics, environment, and lifestyle.

 Obesity and Diabetes: A Deadly Link

 As aforementioned, obesity can cause a slew of health problems.
 One of these includes the development of diabetes, specifically type 2 diabetes.
 T2DM occurs when the body does not produce enough insulin, a hormone important to blood sugar regulation.
 While those with T2DM can sometimes control their blood sugar with diet and exercise alone, many others will require medication such as insulin to keep their diabetes under control.

 The specific causes of diabetes are not fully known, but we are aware of various factors that can increase your likelihood of developing diabetes.
 Being overweight or obese represents a modifiable, preventable risk factor for developing diabetes.
 Overweight is defined as a body mass index (BMI) of 25 or greater.
 Obesity is defined as having a BMI of 30 or more.

 More than 90% of individuals with T2DM have a BMI of 25 or greater.
 Because of how prevalent concomitant disease is amongst individuals, most providers will have patients with comorbid obesity and diabetes.
 But why is obesity associated with the development of diabetes?
 There are a few reasons why this may occur.